Qwoon/Telegram-Bot-Prototype/README.md

-# Therapy Bot
+# Telegram Prototype Bot

-Telegram bot
+Just an example of a small Telegram bot.

+You can find the bot under the following Telegram tag: @annoying_bob_bot